Golden Age of Argentine cinema

 The Golden Age of Argentine cinema (Spanish: Época de Oro del cine argentino or other equivalent names), (Note: In addition to Época de Oro, the Golden Age has also been referred to in Spanish as the equivalent Edad de Oro, Era de Oro, época dorada, edad dorada, período dorado, período de oro, or era dorada.) sometimes known interchangeably as the broader classical or classical-industrial period (Spanish: período clásico-industrial), is an era in the history of the cinema of Argentina that began in the 1930s and lasted until the 1940s or 1950s, depending on the definition, (Note: It is generally agreed that the advent of the sound era in 1933 constituted the opening to industrialization in Argentine cinema.
 Film historian Domingo Di Núbila—who introduced the concept of the Golden Age— places the period between 1933 and 1942, the years of release of the films ¡Tango! and La guerra gaucha respectively.
 Writers that equate the Golden Age to the so-called "classical" or "classical-industrial" period, like Claudio España and his collaborators, date its end in 1956, with the crisis and decline of the studio system.
 According to Fernando Martín Peña, the Argentine film industry was consolidated as such around 1938 and ceased to exist around 1948, although he also wrote that the Golden Age ended definitively in 1956 with the crisis triggered by the new dictatorship.
 Other authors, like Peter H. Rist and Jorge Finkielman, narrow the Golden Age between 1937 and 1942, the years of greatest production and international dominance.) during which national film production underwent a process of industrialization and standardization that involved the emergence of mass production, the establishment of the studio, genre and star systems, and the adoption of the institutional mode of representation (MRI) that was mainly—though not exclusively—spread by Hollywood, quickly becoming one of the most popular film industries across Latin America and the Spanish-speaking world.

-Argentine industrial cinema arose in 1933 with the creation of its first and most prominent film studios, Argentina Sono Film and Lumiton, which released ¡Tango! and Los tres berretines, respectively, two foundational films that ushered in the sound-on-film era.
+Argentine industrial cinema arose in 1933 with the creation of its first and most prominent film studios, Argentina Sono Film and Lumiton, which released ¡Tango!
+(1933) and Los tres berretines (1933), respectively, two foundational films that ushered in the sound-on-film era.
 Although they were not national productions, the 1931–1935 films made by Paramount Pictures with tango star Carlos Gardel were a decisive influence on the emergence and popularization of Argentine sound cinema.
 The nascent film industry grew steadily, accompanied by the appearance of other studios such as SIDE, Estudios Río de la Plata, EFA, Pampa Film and Estudios San Miguel, among others, which developed a continuous production and distribution chain.
 The number of films shot in the country grew 25-fold between 1932 and 1939, more than any other Spanish-speaking country.
-By 1939, Argentina established itself as the world's leading producer of films in Spanish, a position that it maintained until 1942, the year in which film production reached its peak.
+By 1939, Argentina established itself as the world's leading producer of films in Spanish, a position that it maintained until 1942, the year in which film production reached its peak for the decade.